Misconceptions about LARC

 Spotting and irregular bleeding are also common side effects of the implant, at least for the first year.
 Some people have heavier bleeding while others may not have a period at all for a while.
 There’s no one standard, but expect some irregularities with your cycle.
 You can learn more about spotting and irregular bleeding here.

-Will it affect
+Will it affect my future fertility?

 There are some persistent misconceptions about the safety of the IUD—that it will cause problems like pelvic inflammatory diseases (PID), infertility (the inability to have a baby), or even cancer.
 This may stem from problems with a specific IUD used in the 1970s—the Dalkon Shield—which was associated with a higher risk of PID and tubal infertility.
 That product was taken off the market and these risks don’t apply to the IUDs available today.
 Studies of people around the world who use IUDs have shown that overall, IUD users are no more likely to suffer from PID than those who use other forms of contraception.
 Once an IUD is removed, your fertility returns to normal.